ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Object states

-You can assign specific Object states to all content items in your website.
+You can assign specific object states to all content items in your website.
 To do it, [disable the Focus mode](../../getting_started/discover_ui.md#disable-focus-mode), go to the **Technical details** tab, and make necessary changes in the **Object state details** section.

 ![Object state details](img/object_state_details.png)

 !!! note

-    The functioning of Object states can be set up differently in each installation.
+    The functioning of object states can be set up differently in each installation.
     Contact your website administrator for information on how to use the states in your case.

 ## Bookmarks